 The use of steroids, especially if you’re taking high doses, has been linked to an increased risk of developing diabetes.

 Your GP or asthma nurse will keep an eye on your blood-sugar levels if you’re taking high doses of steroids by arranging blood tests and by testing your urine for glucose.

 I’m pregnant.
 Is it safe to use my preventer inhaler, or take steroid tablets if I need them?

-The medicines to treat asthma are safe in pregnancy and won’t harm your baby.
+The medicines used to treat asthma are generally safe in pregnancy and won’t harm your baby.
 This includes your preventer inhaler and steroid tablets.
 There are more risks to both you and your baby if you don’t take your medicines and your asthma gets worse.
-When you first find out you're pregnant book an appointment with your GP or asthma nurse to review your asthma medicines and your written asthma action plan and to check you're taking your inhaler properly.
-It's also important to see your GP or asthma nurse regularly throughout your pregnancy to make sure your asthma is well managed.

-Do I need to carry a steroid card?
+Do I need to carry a steroid emergency card?

-Remember, if you have any concerns or are worried about taking oral steroids, you can always call the Asthma UK Helpline on 0300 222 5800 (Mon to Fri; 9am to 5pm) to speak to one of our friendly asthma nurses.
-To email an asthma nurse, fill in the Helpline Contact Form and you’ll receive a reply within five working days.
+If you have any concerns or are worried about taking steroids, you can call the Asthma UK Helpline on 0300 222 5800 to talk to one of our respiratory nurse specialists.
+You can also message them via WhatsApp on 07378 606 728 (Monday-Friday, 9am-5pm).